NERC-CEH/RMAVIS/JOSS/paper.md

 # Summary

-`RMAVIS` is a R Shiny application for the assignment of vegetation sample plot data to British National Vegetation Classification (NVC) communities [@rodwell1991;@rodwell1992;@rodwell1992a;@rodwell1995;@rodwell2000].
+`RMAVIS` is a Shiny application for the assignment of vegetation sample plot data to British National Vegetation Classification (NVC) communities [@rodwell1991;@rodwell1992;@rodwell1992a;@rodwell1995;@rodwell2000].